yiyins2/CS320-FA23/p1/README.md

 ### Q26: What are the commit numbers of the 10 earliest commits?

 Answer with a list.
-Commits with earlier dates should be later in the list.
-You don't need to sort the commits by time.
-Please directly use the raw order provided by `git log`.
+Commits with earlier timestamp should be later in the list.
+(Hint: Since `git log` puts earlier commits later in the output, you don't need to reorder the commits.)

 ### Q27: what did the `README` file contain after the 100th commit?